 - 1. Setting calibration factors to default values.

 - 2. Calculating the calibration gain.

 - 3. Calculating the calibration offset.

 Setting calibration factors to default values

+Click on the Config tab.
 In the Scanner box, click on the Edit button to show the next dialog box.